 How many NYSSA Student Chapters have been established?

-Since NYSSA initiated the Student Chapter Network™ in January 2011, seventeen universities have established chapters:
+Since NYSSA initiated the Student Chapter Network™ in January 2011, nineteen universities have established chapters:

 How can my college or university join the Student Chapter Network™?